MaptimeBend/postgis-101/postgis-101.md

 * Launch QGIS
 * Download all of [data](https://github.com/MaptimeBend/postgis-101/tree/master/data) from this lesson to your local computer.
-* Add each shapefile to QGIS
+* Add each shapefile to QGIS using the Add Layer button
+* Use the DB Manager tool to convert each layer to a PostGIS layer

 To get our demographics summarized, we need a function that calculates the proportion of each census block group that lays within our buffered trail.
 Fortunately, we can write that function as follows: